Category: 5001 & Above Undergrad/Grad Level Courses

 Human rights are everywhere.
 We see them as affirming the core values of human life nurturing, civil and political engagement, demanding basic standards of living, and guarding against illiberal oppression….

-Dr. Christopher Phillips This is an undergraduate readings-based seminar on the Civil War era that pairs with the graduate-level seminar HIST 6121.
-This will immerse students in the…
+Thursdays, 2:30 pm – 5:20 pm Dr. Christopher Phillips This is an undergraduate readings-based seminar on the Civil War era that pairs with the graduate-level seminar HIST 6121. …

 This course explores the emergence and management of international refugee crises produced by war, persecution, political upheavals, and natural disasters since the late nineteenth century.
 This is a…